Healthy Recipes with Kelp Noodles: How to Make 3 Asian-Inspired Dishes

 Essential Ingredients

 The star of our Recipes with Pea Proteins is pea protein.
 It comes in powder form or as part of whole peas.
-Here are the key ingredients used in our Recipes with Pea Proteinsand why they’re important:
+Here are the key ingredients used in our Recipes with Pea Proteins and why they’re important:

-Pea Protein Powder: This is the main ingredient.
+This is the main ingredient.
 It’s a concentrated protein from yellow peas.
 This powder is easy to mix into Recipes with Pea Proteins, including smoothies, sauces, and even dough.
 It adds a protein punch to every bite.

-Fresh Fruits (for the Smoothie Bowl): Fruits like bananas, berries, and mangoes add natural sweetness and color.
+Fruits like bananas, berries, and mangoes add natural sweetness and color.
 They’re also packed with vitamins and fiber.
 Feel free to substitute with apples or peaches if you prefer.

-Leafy Greens (for Health and Flavor): Spinach or kale is used in the smoothie bowl and pasta.
+Spinach or kale is used in the smoothie bowl and pasta.
 They add nutrients and a gentle earthiness.
 Try lettuce or arugula for a change.

-Vegetables and Legumes (for the Veggie Burger and Pasta): Carrots, onions, and bell peppers add crunch and flavor.
+Carrots, onions, and bell peppers add crunch and flavor.
 Beans and peas give your burger a rich texture.
 Black beans or chickpeas can be used for variety.

-Whole Grains: Ingredients like whole wheat pasta or quinoa provide a firm base.
+Ingredients like whole wheat pasta or quinoa provide a firm base.
 They bring a nutty flavor and extra fiber.
 Brown rice or barley can be used as alternatives.

-Herbs and Spices: Simple seasonings like salt, pepper, garlic, and basil enhance the taste.
+Simple seasonings like salt, pepper, garlic, and basil enhance the taste.
 Fresh herbs like parsley or cilantro add freshness.
 Dried herbs work fine if you don’t have fresh ones.

-Healthy Fats: Olive oil or avocado oil is used for sautéing or drizzling.
+Olive oil or avocado oil is used for sautéing or drizzling.
 They add depth of flavor and keep you full.
 Coconut oil can be used as a substitute.

 These essential ingredients make the recipes not only delicious but also very adaptable.
 You can easily swap out some items to match what you have at home while still enjoying the benefits of pea proteins.